mpizenberg/elm-pubgrub/README.md

 ## Run the examples

-The code is almost done but I'm still facing some bugs.
 Hardcoded examples are located in the `Database.Stub` module.
 To run example "N" replace the function inside `getDependencies` by `getDependenciesN` and the function inside `listAvailableVersions`